-Beyond research, I am as of January 2019 a columnist at Dagbladet, the second largest newspaper in Norway (1.5M daily readers).
+Beyond research, I write as columnist at Dagbladet, the second largest newspaper in Norway (1.5M daily readers).

 I studied International Relations (B.A.) at New York University, Psychology at the Norwegian University of Science and Technology, and Mandarin Chinese at Peking University.
 Prior to my studies, I served as a conscript in the North Brigade of the Norwegian Army.

-In addition to understanding things, I enjoy jazz, pro MOBA, coffee, philosophy/criticism, and travels to new places.
+In addition to understanding things, I enjoy jazz, pro MOBA, coffee, philosophy, literary criticism, and travels to new places.